jovajiv/Fyber_Task_YOAV_GIAT/README.md

 ### [optional]
  ### run Flask app only (not intended)
-in case you wish to only run the flask server, please create a new flask project, and replace the app.py supplied with the app.py in this repository. installing extra modules (such as 'requests module') might be necessery
+in case you wish to only run the flask server, please create a new flask project, and replace the app.py supplied in this repository. installing extra modules (such as 'requests module') might be necessery